scratch-api/scratch-api.github.io/docs/SA-Wiki/Project-parsing-editing.md

 Scratchattach provides a submodule `editor` for project parsing/editing.
 It is useful for extracting data from projects, or performing repetitive operations.

-> [!NOTE]
+!!!
+Note

-> Scratchattach.editor is work-in-progress.
+    Scratchattach.editor is work-in-progress.
 If there is a feature missing or a strange bug, [please add an issue!](https://github.com/TimMcCool/scratchattach/issues)

 # Basic usage